sbw0033/TerrapinGenomics/README.md

 ### 3) CALL VARIANTS

-We are going to use GATK's HaplotypeCaller to accomplish this The BWAarray.sh script
+We are going to use GATK's HaplotypeCaller to accomplish this.
+We'll also try to stick to GATK's [Best Practices](https://evodify.com/gatk-in-non-model-organism/)
+The BWAarray.sh script